Archaeonycteris

-A species discovered at the Silveirinha site in Portugal, Archaeonycteris praecursor, was described in 2009 and estimated to be the oldest of the known taxa.
+A species discovered at the Silveirinha site in Portugal, Archaeonycteris praecursor, was described in 2009 and estimated to be the oldest of the known taxa, and one of the oldest known bats.
 The fossil material uncovered in Dorset, England, and described as Archaeonycteris relicta is dated to a later period in the Eocene, this is the most recent known species.
 The only species to found beyond Europe is the Early Eocene fossil species Archaeonycteris storchi, which occurs in India.